lsst-it/ittn-081/index.md

 ![First Floor](./images/first_floor.jpg "First Floor")

 This Chiller supplies the CRAC units within the computer room.
 The lines connected to this Chiller are mixed with 35% glycol, which allows for optimal cooling efficiency and freeze protection.
-Glycol is essential in this setup as it prevents the coolant from freezing at low temperatures, especially during colder months.
-This antifreeze characteristic of glycol helps maintain consistent temperatures and reduces the risk of pipe damage due to freezing.
+Glycol is essential in this setup as it prevents the coolant from freezing at low temperatures within the chiller.

 The lines supplying the CRAC units are installed within the false ceiling of the second floor, and the return lines interconnect above the location of the bathrooms.